hugo53/hugo53.github.io/_posts/2013-05-12-get-started-with-ios-programming.md

 ## UI Design
+Great great great book: _Designing the iPhone User Experience A User-Centered Approach to Sketching and Prototyping iPhone Apps_ by SUZANNE GINSBURG.
+This book has been using in Design Course at CMU.

 [Introduction iOS Design by Ben Taylor](http://taybenlor.com/2013/05/21/designing-for-ios.html).
 It is cutting-edge document for any iOS developer and designer.
 Easy to follow and clear to comprehend, this tutorial is very helpful.

 [Listing a lot of UI model for iOS application](http://pttrns.com/)